KSAH-42/RabbitOM/README.md

 # About Session Description Protocol layer

-The actual implementation provide a strong type objects.
+The actual implementation is strong typed.

 ~~~~C#